TO TREAT STROKE

 This method involves a minimally invasive surgical procedure that uses a tiny device called a stent retriever to remove blood clots in the brain, restoring blood flow.
-Since 2013, pivotal new evidence reported from eight randomized clinical trials⁶ justified changes in the American Heart Association/ American Stroke Association (AHA/ASA) guidelines supporting this treatment for AIS patients meeting specific criteria.
-The 2015 AHA/ASA guidelines now recommend the use of endovascular treatment with stent retrievers, in addition to IV t-PA, for eligible patients experiencing acute ischemic stroke.5 Learn more about stent retriever thrombectomy.
+Since 2013, pivotal new evidence reported from eight randomized clinical trials4 justified changes in the American Heart Association/American Stroke Association (AHA/ASA) guidelines supporting this treatment for AIS patients meeting specific criteria.
+Learn more about stent retriever thrombectomy.

-Hospital pre-notification by EMS of incoming patients with potential stroke may reduce the time needed to evaluate and treat - which may improve treatment rates.10 This may not only save time but also save brain cells lost with the passing of time.2
+Observe transportation protocols and communicate with the hospital.
+EMS hospital pre-notification of incoming patients with potential stroke may reduce the time needed to evaluate and treat — which may improve treatment rates.6

 Khatri P, Abruzzo T, Yeatts SD, et al. Good clinical outcome after ischemic stroke with successful revascularization is time-dependent.
 Neurology.
 September 29, 2009 2009;73(13):1066-1072.

 Saver JL.
 Time Is Brain—Quantified.
 Stroke.
 January 1, 2006;37(1):263-266.